 Whilst that’s great, the question that needs to be answered still is: WHY?

-For IoT to be of benefit to businesses (and for you to get sufficient budget to invest in it), it must be able to demonstrate tangible, bottom-line benefits for your organization.
+For AI + IoT to be of benefit to businesses (and for you to get sufficient budget to invest in it), it must be able to demonstrate tangible, bottom-line benefits for your organization.

 To give you an example, it’s useful to know how you can connect your truck fleet to the cloud (there are many different ways), so you can monitor distance travelled and fuel consumed, but what’s better is knowing how to run your fleet more efficiently e.g. by consuming less fuel because you alert your drivers when they’ve left their vehicle idling too long; by improving compliance because you can predict which drivers are most likely to breach safety standards; by delivering better customer service because you automatically schedule trucks for maintenance when they need it and therefore never breakdown whilst out on delivery.

-Our bottom-line view is that IoT will change the world, but only once it’s been tried and tested – it is not going to happen overnight.
+Our bottom-line view is that AI + IoT will change the world, but only once it’s been tried and tested – it is not going to happen overnight – however the pace of change is speeding up and will only continue to do so as it becomes more commonplace.
 That might be a surprising thing for an IoT company to say given the hype that often surrounds the topic, but let’s explore why we see it this way…

 If someone on a production line can see a problem and fix it by pressing a button on the console, the case for investing huge amounts of money in a remote-access equivalent typically doesn’t stack up.
 However, when you’re using that same cloud-based technology to improve the efficiency or productivity of the manufacturing line a substantial business case can be made.
 The second option is harder to achieve and takes longer to implement, but it makes for a very compelling opportunity.

-When weighing up the value of IoT in your business, consider the following:
+When weighing up the value of AI + IoT in your business, consider the following: